nvim-lualine/lualine.nvim/README.md

         alpha = 'Alpha'
       }, -- Shows specific buffer name for that filetype ( { `filetype` = `buffer_name`, ... } )

+      -- Automatically updates active buffer color to match color of other components (will be overidden if buffers_color is set) use_mode_colors = false,

       buffers_color = {
         -- Same values as the general color option can be used here. active = 'lualine_{section}_normal',     -- Color for active buffer.